The Cheese Soufflé: Simply Elegant

 To start with, you’ll need a soufflé mold: basically a tallish ceramic casserole 8 inches or so in diameter holding about 1-1/2 quarts.
 Butter the mold generously (with real butter, please), then add either finely grated Parmesan cheese or breadcrumbs (you know which we prefer).
 To make the soufflé:

-- Make a basic white sauce (béchamel) of milk and flour, seasoned with salt and pepper and, perhaps, a pinch of cayenne and/or dry mustard.
+- Make a basic white sauce (béchamel) of milk and flour, seasoned with salt and black pepper and, perhaps, a pinch of cayenne, dry mustard, or cream of tartar.

 - Stir in egg yolks to make a very rich batter, then stir in your cheese.